Sustainable Retreats in Portugal

 This retreat is open to guests of all ages and genders and tends to draw those who truly appreciate the sustainable aspects.
 This fostered unplanned yet deeply thoughtful and thought-provoking conversations about how to be a responsible tourist and what challenges face the region.
 (For example, the prolific eucalyptus trees are not native to the area, are very dry, and thus burn easily.
 Although they pose a serious fire risk, the trees grow quickly and support the paper industry.)

-Why should you book one of these sustainable retreats?
+Why should you book one of these unique, sustainable yoga retreats?

-Selling points in addition to the fantastic food, wine, yoga, and surfing include:
+Selling points in addition to the fantastic food, yoga, and wine included with each retreat:

 We couldn’t have known just how exceptional the food would be in advance, but that proved to be the singular most undersold aspect of the entire trip!
 Also, unlike other retreats, these sustainable retreats are not ‘dry’ (the local wine is an important component of the experience), nor is it a pure digital detox.
 While the latter might be a turnoff for some, it was a point in favor amongst this group.
 Attendees included solo entrepreneurs and business partners who were able to knock out time-sensitive tasks guilt-free.